Pioneer DJ’s new DJM-S11 mixer is the replacement for its venerable DJM-S9, a mixer that changed the face of scratch DJing half a decade ago.

 Here are some things to be aware of, that may influence your decision as to whether this is right for you:

 - The on-screen browsing is OK, but most useful for DJs with pre-prepared playlists rather than for searching.
 Sure you can definitely get by with it, but for searching, and casually deciding what to play next, you’re still better off with the laptop screen.
 Battle DJs prepare sets pretty tightly anyway, and for them it will be perfect.
 Just don’t think you’ll never want to look at your laptop

 - We’d like to have seen EQ controls incorporated in the decks 3 and 4 screens on the touchscreen.
 It is a job to see where they would go, but nonetheless it would have been cool to have them there for the sake of completeness

 - While the mixer is well built (Pioneer DJ tells us the paint has been improved so it doesn’t flake as easily, and everything certainly feels top notch, with the crossfader improving even on the DJM-S9), it still has a lot of plastic in its body, just like its predecessor.
 This is in contrast to Pioneer DJ’s own DJM-900NXS2 and the rival mixers from Rane.
 That said, the mix of metal and plastic does make it nice and light

-- Iit doesn’t work in HID mode with the CDJ-3000s at all as of now, and is apparently limited with the CDJ-2000s (we didn’t have time to dig deeper into this, again, we’ll cover in more depth in our full review which is forthcoming).
+- It doesn’t work in HID mode with the CDJ-3000s at all as of now, and is apparently limited with the CDJ-2000s (we didn’t have time to dig deeper into this, again, we cover this in more depth in our full review).
 This is a big omission for now, as many DJs like to play open format on this type of mixer, but with CDJs.
 Pioneer DJ says that CDJ-3000 compatibility is coming “some time next year”, which is a bit too vague for us.
 It’s certainly not a question of if, but when – but we’d like it to be sooner rather than later

 Next from us…